ArunSehrawat/A_Quantum_Transformer_for_Natural_Language_Processing/README.md

 ##

-For detailed explanations, please refer to the code block descriptions in the attached Jupyter Notebooks or see [my blog post](https://medium.com/@arunsehrawat2/quantum-transformers-for-natural-language-processing-3045eb2b2b34) on this work.
+For a detailed explanation, please refer to the code block descriptions in the attached Jupyter Notebooks or see [my blog post](https://medium.com/@arunsehrawat2/quantum-transformers-for-natural-language-processing-3045eb2b2b34) on this work.